acatron/Twitterredux/README.md

-# Project 4 - Twitter
+# Project 5 - *Name of App Here*

-**Twitter** is a basic twitter app to read and compose tweets from the [Twitter API](https://apps.twitter.com/).

-Time spent: **6** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [x] Hamburger menu
-   - [x] Dragging anywhere in the view should reveal the menu.
-   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [x] The menu can look similar to the example or feel free to take liberty with the UI.
+- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [x] Profile page
+- [ ] Profile page:
-   - [x] Contains the user header view
+   - [ ] Contains the user header view
-   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
-- [x] Home Timeline
-   - [x] Tapping on a user image should bring up that user's profile page
+- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented:

+- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page
    - [ ] Implement the paging view for the user description.
    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect